-How Much Does Condo Insurance Cost in Texas?
+How Much Does Commercial Property Insurance Cost in Texas?

 Texas condo owners typically pay $300–$1,000/year for an HO=6 condo policy.
 Learn what drives costs and what your HOA master policy doesn't cover.